Date Kuninao

 Date Kuninao (伊達 邦直) was a Japanese samurai of the late Edo period.
 The 10th head of the Date clan's Iwade-Date clan branch, Kuninao served as a retainer of Sendai han.
 After the Meiji Restoration, Kuninao went to Hokkaidō and assisted in land reclamation.
-Among various other contributions to the founding of modern Hokkaidō, Kuninao planned what became the modern town of Tōbetsu.
+Among various other contributions to the founding of modern Hokkaido, Kuninao planned what became the modern town of Tōbetsu.